tamirla/redux-saga-http-requests/README.md

 ```
 ## API Reference

-* configureRequests(config, requests) - Accepts config object that defines baseURL, and request object that defines all apis.
+* configureRequests(config, requests) - Accepts config object that defines baseURL, and requests object that defines all apis.
 Returns combined reducers that handle all api actions

 ```js